 In PDS4 labels describing tables, the table is a class, which has records.
 The record is a class, which has fields.
 The field is a class, which has attributes.
 The specific field attributes vary somewhat depending on the type of table, record, and field; but they generally include name, data type, start position within the record, length, and description.
 Additional optional attributes (especially for numeric fields) include things like format, value offset, scaling factors, and unit.
-Classes that may appear within a field include Special_Constants, which provides a set of values to indicate special cases (missing, invalid, saturated, etc.), and Packed_Data_Fields, which allows binary parsing at the bit level.
+Classes that may appear within a field include Special_Constants, which provides a set of values to indicate special cases (missing, invalid, saturated, etc.), and Field_Statistics, which can indicate the minimum, maximum, mean, median, and standard deviation for the field.